n0tic/BotScraperV2/README.md

 This is where I started searching the internet for a solution but I came across a website which had a list.
 This website used json.

 Now, I could use this json data straight of the website BUT it had flaws in my opinion.
-The update frequency was fluxuating heavy and was unreliable in it's updates; Meaning that the data was only accurate for the coming 5 minutes after update.
+The update frequency was fluxuating heavy and was unreliable in it's updates; Meaning that the data was only accurate for about 5 minutes around the update...

 This is why I made this software.
 I made this software to create a more accurate and reliable database of active twitch bots.
 This software will scrape the data and add to my list of unique bots.